mnemnion/ax/commentary on ax.md

 Note that detecting all cases of Ko without arbitrary calculation is of course the halting problem.
 In practice, an Ax interpreter may be made into a Nock interpreter by dispatching on a subset of the operators.

-This is not merely so that we may use Buckminsterfullerene techniques to make a tensegrity computer.
-There is a more basic reason than
-that: Ax defines several crucial operators in terms of several steps, any one of which may fail.
-An Ax machine must have the ability to back up and try a different rule, to be conformant.

 Since you need the idioms, particularly `if`, to define many of the fundamental operators, the expansions are the second set of statements, after the definition.
 The definition says what the operators do, the expansions say how they could do it, given the available operators, and the ability to decide when you're tired and quit.

 It would be nice, and is probably inevitable, if all the non-trivial operations are visited within an expansion of 0.
 That way, you can type [0 0 0] into the reference Ax machine and it will not only run forever but repeatedly visit all definitions in doing so.